pkibbey/lp-react-components/README.md

 npm version patch
 ```

-To publish the package to npm to make it available for other repos, run this
+To publish the package to npm to make it available for other projects
 ```bash
 npm publish
 ```